-This question is not asked if the source of drinking water is located within the dwelling or yard/plot or if the household relies on rainwater.
+This question is not asked if the source of drinking water is located within the dwelling or yard/plot.

 Include the time it takes to get to the source, wait to get water (if necessary), and get back to the house.
 Record the time it takes to get water by whatever means of transportation the person generally uses, whether the person walks or rides a bicycle or motor vehicle.
 If the respondent tells you that the water is delivered to their dwelling (a situation that could arise if the water comes from a tanker truck or a small cart with a tank and the truck or cart delivers right to the dwelling), record '000'.